Atlas975/Notes/MachineLearning/Regularisation/Regularisation.md

 ___
 # Regularisation
 - A technique used to prevent [[Bias_variance_tradeoff|overfitting]] in statistical models by adding a controlled penalty to the models complexity, discouraging it from fitting to noise.
-- This can be done by modifying the cost function, these are shrinkage methods and are controlled by a regularisation parameter $(\lambda)$
+- This can be done by modifying the cost function, these are shrinkage methods and are controlled by a regularisation parameter $(\lambda)$ which can increase model simplicity by being increased

 ## Lasso (L1) regularisation
 - Lasso (Least Absolute Shrinkage and Selection Operator) adds a penalty equal to the absolute value of the magnitude of the coefficients